Kentucky State University - 2023-2024 MODEL STATE PROGRAM

 Face of SARE:

 SARE resources and opportunities have been invaluable to a small 1890s university extension program.
 Through Third Thursday Things and other workshops and events, Kentucky State University promotes SARE and it's support for our agriculture and small farms programs.
-KSU discusses programs and the mission of SARE with small scale farmers, minority farmers and socially disadvantaged farmers to encourage their participation in projects and SARE opportunities.
+KSU discusses programs and the mission of SARE with small scale farmers, and farmers to encourage their participation in projects and SARE opportunities.
 By working together we may make advancements in agriculture improve the sustainability of farms across the commonwealth.

-Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.
+Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and should not be construed to represent any official USDA or U.S. Government determination or policy.